FrameworkComputer/linux-docs/Ubuntu22.04LTS-Manual-Setup-13thGen.md

-# This is for 13th Gen ONLY.
+# This is for Intel 13th Gen ONLY.

 ## This will: